 The bioavailable forms matter here.
 Methylfolate is absorbed more readily than folic acid, and algae-based DHA bypasses fish entirely for a genuinely vegan omega-3.
 Informed Sport tests every batch, verifying label accuracy and checking for banned substances.
 The trade-off is real: at nine nutrients, it won’t cover everything.
 You won’t find calcium, vitamin A, or vitamin C in here.

 Quick verdict: Best for ingredient transparency.
-A focused 9-nutrient formula with traceable sourcing and bioavailable forms at $33/month.
+A focused 9-nutrient formula with traceable sourcing and bioavailable forms, typically around $30–$40/month.
 Works best alongside a reasonably varied diet.

 Garden of Life Vitamin Code for Women